What You Need To Know About Stem Cells

 - Osteoarthritis

-While there are recorded cases of improvements in patients after therapy, further clinical trials are needed to fully evaluate its effectiveness. - Researchers are also studying them to understand how diseases occur and how to best fight them.
+Improvements have been reported in individual cases, but the available evidence is early and limited and does not establish effectiveness.
+Further clinical trials are needed.
+Listing a condition here does not mean that a treatment for it is established, approved, or offered by ANOVA. - Researchers are also studying them to understand how diseases occur and how to best fight them.
 By studying how they develop into different kinds of cells, doctors can better understand how diseases start and develop.

 - They can also be used to test new medicine and its safety and quality.
 Because they can replicate other types of cells, they can take on the properties of the types of cells a specific drug aims to target.
 For example, if a new medicine for heart disease is being tested, then it can be used on stem cells that mature into heart cells.
 Researchers will find out whether the cells were harmed during the clinical trial of the drug and whether it is safe to administer to patients.